 3. You shall have your results for the search.
 Select Create a Restore point.

-4. If passwords are prompted for administrator, use them.
+4. If passwords are prompted for administrators, use them.

 5. Follow the on-screen instructions to choose a restore point.